 The second mini-milestone that contributes to the skill of rolling over is mini push-ups.
 When babies are lying in tummy time, they will begin to push their upper body up and lift their head to a 45 or 90-degree angle.
 These mini push-ups develop strength through baby’s shoulders and upper body and create segmentation between their upper and lower body.
-Upper body strength and the ability to activate the upper body’s muscles are important skills in rolling over.
+Upper body strength and the ability to activate the upper body’s muscles are important in rolling over.

 Around the same time, babies will start to develop an awareness and curiosity about the world around them.
 As babies’ vision comes into focus and they can see objects and people across the room and visually focus and track, they are more interactive and interested.
 This interest in their little world contributes to the purposeful roll-over, as babies often roll to get a better view of something or get closer to a toy that interests them.
 You can consider this new visual skill as a mini-milestone along the road to the first roll.

 6 Ways to Encourage Your Baby to Roll Over

 - Provide your baby lots of tummy time starting right at birth.
 You can start with five minutes a few times a day and build up to 20 minutes a few times per day by three months.

 - Allow your baby to look at visually stimulating toys and objects.
 Hold the object eight to ten inches from your baby’s face while lying on her back (that is the distance that she can best process vision).
-Move the object in an arc in front of your baby’s face and encourage her to track the item left and right.
+Move the object in an arc in front of your baby’s face encouraging her to track the item left and right.
 As she turns her head, see if she turns her body as well.

-- Hold your baby upright while snuggling and in vertical baby carriers against your body to help him develop trunk strength.
+- Hold your baby upright while snuggling.
+When in a baby carrier, hold against your body to help your baby develop trunk strength.

 - Allow your baby to play while lying on her left or right side while you supervise her.